A Guide to Renewing Your Florida Medical Marijuana Card

-- Click “Renew My Application” button located underneath your personal demographic information to open a renewal application.
-The renewal option is only available 45 days prior to the expiration.
+- Click the “Renew My Application” button underneath your personal demographic information to open a renewal application.
+The renewal option is only available 45 days before the expiration.
 If your previous card is still valid, renewing your card will not affect your ability to obtain products.

 - Click “Renew” to confirm.

 The photograph is pulled directly from your Florida Driver’s License or Florida Identification card.
-If the photograph from your Florida Driver’s License or Florida Identification card does not automatically show up, please contact DocMJ to confirm your physician has entered your Social Security Number and Date of Birth correctly.
+If the picture from your Florida Driver’s License or Florida Identification card does not automatically show up, please get in touch with DocMJ to confirm your physician has entered your Social Security Number and Date of Birth correctly.

 - Electronically sign your application.
-Scroll to the bottom of the page to the Signature section to type in your first name and last name in the boxes provided.
+Scroll to the bottom of the page to the Signature section to type in your first and last names in the boxes provided.

 - Click “Close.”